srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :align: left

 | Place the other outer aluminium brackets on top of the pellet_bracket_B.
-Make sure the heater cables are still guided inside of the lower part of the aluminium bracket.
+Make sure the heater cables are still guided inside the lower part of the aluminium bracket.

 |